edgelesssys/constellation/docs/docs/workflows/troubleshooting.md

 This error indicates that a node's [attestation statement](../architecture/attestation.md) contains measurements that don't match the trusted values expected by the [JoinService](../architecture/microservices.md#joinservice).
 This may for example happen if the cloud provider updates the VM's firmware such that it influences the [runtime measurements](../architecture/attestation.md#runtime-measurements) in an unforeseen way.
+A failed upgrade due to an erroneous attestation config can also cause this error.
 You can change the expected measurements to resolve the failure.

 :::caution